-A growing number of women are facing hormone imbalances which are impacting their daily lives.
+A growing number of women are facing a hormone imbalance that impacts their daily lives.
 When many women think of hormone issues, they think of pregnancy or menopause.
 But there is a bigger issue that is contributing to hormonal imbalance that most women are unaware of.
 And they remain unaware that there are ways that they are contributing to their hormone imbalances that they can control and change.

 What are hormones?

 Hormones are chemicals that are produced by the endocrine glands.
 They act as messengers in the body.
 They are released into the blood stream and help the cells, organs and tissues of the body communicate with one another.
 Hormones travel through the body in the bloodstream, where they are delivered to different organs.
 Once at their destination, hormones help to control major functions throughout the body such as metabolism, energy production, sleep, hunger and thirst, growth, body temperature, sex drive and stress.